 Landowners usually help TTLT shape the conservation principles that will guide future stewardship.
 Donors are also encouraged to continue their involvement with the property by being a member of the volunteer Stewards Committee and sharing their knowledge with others.

-Once the property belongs to the TTLT, the Board of Directors hold the final responsibility for all decisions.
+Once the property belongs to TTLT, the Board of Directors hold the final responsibility for all decisions.

 If I donate my property, who will maintain it?
 What type of maintenance will be done?
 What do you do about trespassing and security?

-Each TTLT property has a Stewards Committee comprised of local volunteers who act as the eyes and ears of the trust and who regularly inspect the property.
+Each TTLT property has a Stewards Committee comprised of local volunteers who act as the eyes and ears of the Trust and who regularly inspect the property.
 The Stewards also help develop annual work plans for the property and participate in volunteer work days.
-For larger tasks, the TTLT employs local contractors to undertake required activities.
+For larger tasks, TTLT employs local contractors to undertake required activities.